 Sarah is a Senior Lecturer at ULaw's Bloomsbury Campus.
 She has a MA in English Language and Literature from Somerville College, Oxford and completed the Common Professional Examination and Legal Practice Course at ULaw Bloomsbury.
 She qualified as a solicitor at Richards Butler (now Reed Smith) and worked in commercial litigation before moving into education.
 Sarah teaches Tort Law on the GDL and LLB course, and Employment Law, Solicitors Accounts, Wills & Administration of Estates, Tax Law, Insolvency Law, Business Accounts and Professional Conduct on the LPC.

-Martin Norris is a senior tutor at the Bloomsbury centre.
+Martin Norris is a senior lecturer at the Bloomsbury centre.
 Martin has an LLB from the University of Warwick.
 He studied for the Law Society finals at the Chester centre of the University of Law.
 He qualified as a solicitor at Simmons and Simmons.
 He taught law at the University of Wales before moving to the London Bloomsbury Centre.
 He teaches public law, business law and human rights.
 He is a fellow of the higher education Academy.

 Vanessa Cortis studied Jurisprudence at Oxford University and then completed Law Society Finals at ULaw's Guildford Campus.
 She then trained as a solicitor in a magic circle firm and after qualifying she specialised in Family law, advising clients on areas including finance and children.
 Then she moved to legal education and now teaches on many of the University’s programmes and her interests include Family law, Tort, Wills and Taxation.